gvwilson/thirdbit/src/fiction/madica/index.md

 "Now quick," it said.
 "They'll be coming back soon, so I really do need to hide."
 It started toward the back door of the house.

-"Yes, but---hang on!"
+"Yes, but—hang on!"
 Madica took three quick steps and stood in its way.
 "Who are you?
 And why are those other things chasing you?"

 The little creature sighed and pointed at its head. *Ping!* The bubble on its head sparkled and turned transparent.
 "Is that better?"

 The two girls gasped once more.
-"You're---you're a dinosaur!"
+"You're—you're a dinosaur!"
 Madica said.

 </section>